- What can I do to ensure I am transfer-ready?

 - For students in Northern California and the Central Valley region, the workshops will occur at Stiles Hall.
 Students must arrange their own transportation (we will help you with logistics) to the location.

 - For students in Southern California the workshops will occur at a designated location.
 Students from Greater Los Angeles, Inland Empire, and San Diego must arrange their own transportation (we will help with logistics) to the workshop location(s).

-Experience Berkeley aims to increase the representation of Black, Latino, and Native American students at UC Berkeley.
+EBT aims to increase and retain Black/African-American, Latinx, Native American, Pacific Islander (Polynesian, Micronesian, and Melanesian) California community college students with applying to UC Berkeley.
 Our program is committed to helping the University of California with its goal of creating a student body that is representative of the State of California.